Kate Betts: 1980s

-Betts was born into an affluent family and raised in New York City.
+Betts was born and raised in New York City.
 Her father, Hobart Betts, was a prominent architect; her mother Glynne was a photographer and socialite.
-She attended Princeton University, where she wrote for The Daily Princetonian and graduated with an A.B. in history in 1986 after completing an 127-page-long senior thesis titled "Beauty in the Streets: The Impact of Student-Worker Action on French Political Consciousness in the Events of May, 1968."
+She attended Choate Rosemary Hall and Princeton University.
+At Princeton she wrote for The Daily Princetonian and graduated with an A.B. in history in 1986 after completing an 127-page-long senior thesis titled "Beauty in the Streets: The Impact of Student-Worker Action on French Political Consciousness in the Events of May, 1968."
 After graduating, she went to work in France as a freelance journalist for Metropolitan Home, European Travel & Life and the International Herald Tribune.
 An article she wrote for one of these publications about boar hunting in Brittany caught the attention of publishing mogul John Fairchild.
 He hired her as a features writer for Fairchild Publications' Paris bureau, overseeing fashion coverage for Women's Wear Daily, W and M magazines.

 She has recalled this period of her career as essential to her development as a fashion journalist.

 She wrote stories about the Sénanque Abbey's lavender fields, interviewed Jeane Kirkpatrick and penetrated closed fashion shows.
 In that capacity she also helped to launch W Europe.